THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 While the quadriceps are a bigger muscle group, I want to start with the posterior chain and the main focus of this article: the hamstring muscles.

 Flip to the back of your legs, and that’s where you’ll find the hamstrings.
-These muscles are important for a balanced physique.
+These lower body muscles are important for a balanced physique.
 The hamstrings have two main sections:

 BICEPS FEMORIS